-The mean mercury and PCB concentrations in Lake Trout from Fallen Leaf Lake were 135 and 9 ppb, respectively.
-Based on mercury, OEHHA recommends a maximum of two servings a week of Lake Trout for the sensitive population (women 18 to 49 years and children 1 to 17 years), and a maximum of four servings a week for the general population (women 50 years and older, and men 18 years and older).
+The mean mercury concentration in Common Carp from Lake Webb was 117 ppb.
+OEHHA recommends a maximum of two servings a week of Common Carp for the sensitive population, and a maximum of five servings a week for the general population.